nmrao/soapuiExtensions/README.md

 - And implement appropriate groovy script available under $SOAPUI_HOME/scripts.
 Refer [_Mappings_](https://github.com/nmrao/soapuiExtensions/blob/master/src/main/groovy/resources/script.properties) file in order to implement respective groovy script.
 This mapping file is used internally, it is given here for user reference, so that he can implement his respective script with the right groovy file name.

-Note: for windows users, you may need to check %SOAPUI_HOME%\bin\soapui.bat which actually overwrites SOAPUI_HOME, need to fix soapui.bat script if requires. uses jdk 7, soapUI 4.5.1, and groovy 1.8.9
+Note: for windows users, you may need to check %SOAPUI_HOME%\bin\soapui.bat which actually overwrites SOAPUI_HOME, need to fix soapui.bat script if requires.

+If you donot wish to make any changes to %SOAPUI_HOME%\bin\soapui.bat  file on windows, then you want to copy that groovy file under %SOAPUI_HOME%\bin\scripts instead of %SOAPUI_HOME%\scripts and retry.
+If your machine is linux then it should work if you copy under $SOAPUI_HOME/scripts directory as mentioned above.

+uses jdk 7, soapUI 4.5.1, and groovy 1.8.9

 Dependency